Basic vulnerability scanning

 There is no action required on your part.
 Scans continue to run as usual with no interruption or changes to pricing.
 Historical data continues to be available.

-Scan images with Basic vulnerability scanning
+Scan images with static vulnerability scanning

-Repository owners and administrators of a Docker Pro, Team, or a Business tier enable and disable Basic vulnerability scanning.
+Repository owners and administrators of a Docker Pro, Team, or a Business tier enable and disable static vulnerability scanning.
 When scanning is active on a repository, anyone with push access can trigger a scan by pushing an image to Docker Hub.

 Additionally, repository owners in a Docker Pro subscription and team members in a Team, or a Business subscription can view the detailed scan reports.